Frequently Asked Questions

-Yes, you can sign up as individuals at the same project or as a volunteer team to serve together.
-Chicago Cares welcomes volunteer teams at most of our ongoing calendar programs.
-To sign up for these programs, your team must not make up more than half of the volunteers at the project (for example, a team of 4 can sign up only for projects that need 8 or more volunteers).
-The team function can be found on any program sign-up page.
-Teams of 5 or more are encouraged to break into smaller groups to serve at multiple ongoing programs or to check out our annual Serve-a-thon event, which is built for groups that include as few as 2 or as many as 50 volunteers per team (sponsor organizations can have multiple teams).
+Yes, you can sign up as individuals at the same project.
+Teams are encouraged to serve at our annual Serve-a-thon event, which is built for groups that include as few as 2 or as many as 50 volunteers per team (sponsor organizations can have multiple teams).

 Chicago Cares has volunteer opportunities for youth volunteers 8 years old and older.
 Youth volunteers 16 and older can create a member account and sign up for volunteer opportunities that they can attend on their own.
 Youth volunteers aged 15 and under must volunteer with a parent or guardian (up to two youth volunteers per adult).
 The parent or guardian will ensure there are enough available volunteer spaces for the project, sign up themselves, and then provide the youth’s name, date of birth, and email address in the special question portion of the sign-up process.
 (Use the filters on the left side of the search page to find age-appropriate projects.)
 Everyone under the age of 18 must bring a signed youth waiver to each project they attend.